O'Sullivan thrashed 6-0 by Ding at UK Championship

 Last updated on .From the section Snooker

-Seven-time world and UK champion Ronnie O'Sullivan is out of the UK Championship after suffering a shock 6-0 defeat to Ding Junhui.
+Ronnie O'Sullivan was whitewashed in a Triple Crown event for the first time as he lost 6-0 to Ding Junhui in the UK Championship quarter-finals.

-O'Sullivan had been favourite to win the tournament in York for an eighth time but never fired after a tight opening two frames.
+World champion O'Sullivan, 46, had been favourite to win the tournament in York for an eighth time but never fired after a tight opening two frames.

 The Englishman only scored four points in the next four frames as three-time UK Championship winner Ding dominated.

+"Ding's a class act and I'd like to see him go and win now," said O'Sullivan.

-China's Ding sealed his place in the semi-finals with a 131 break.
+China's Ding sealed his place in the semi-finals with a 131 break, and will meet the winner of Joe Perry against Tom Ford in the semi-finals.

 More to follow....